The R package fuzzylink

 OpenAI

-You can sign up for an account here, after which you will need to create an API key here.
+You will need to create a developer account with OpenAI, and create an API key through their developer platform.
 For best performance, I strongly recommend purchasing at least $5 in API credits, which will significantly increase your API rate limits.

 Once your account is created, copy-paste your API key into the following line of R code.